HBM/node-jet/examples/todo/README.md

 ## The webserver

-The todo-server.js will provide a webserver for serving static files and Jet Daemon for routing.
+The todo-server.js will provide a webserver for serving static files and Jet Daemon as communication center.
 A Jet Peer will finally add the Todo-App logic be providing means for:

+   - create Todos
-   - create/delete single Todos
+   - delete Todos
    - let Todos change
-   - delete all Todos at once

 ### Static file server and Jet Daemon